-Summer is the best time to hike: the snow has melted, the flowers are blooming and the skies are blue.
-But unfortunately that also means it can often get ridiculously hot.
-I’m really heat sensitive (I wilt in hot temperatures) but I always want to go hiking even if it’s way too warm out.
+Summer is the best time to hike: the snow has melted, the flowers are blooming, and the skies are blue.
+But unfortunately, that also means it can often get ridiculously hot.
+I’m really heat-sensitive, but I always want to go hiking even if it’s way too warm out.
 After years of experience (and some not-so-awesome trips where the heat really beat me), here are my tips for hiking in hot weather.

 Pick the Right Hike

 A hot day with lots of sunshine may not be the best day for ridgeline or mountain top hikes that get full sun.
 In scorching weather, pick a forested hike with lots of shade.
 If it’s really hot out you will get tired more easily, so you may also want to pick a shorter or easier hike than normal.

 When it’s really warm out, I also like to pick a hike near a river or lake.
 Often the air is cooler near the water, which can be refreshing.
 Plus, the best way to cool down is to jump into chilly water… which leads to my next tip, below.

 Cool water is a great way to reduce your body temperature.
 I like to dunk my hat in every stream I pass.
 Some hikers also like to wear a wet bandana or buff around their neck or even soak a shirt in a stream, then put it on.

 A swim is also a great way to beat the heat when hiking.
 You can pack a swimsuit, go in your underwear, or just jump in wearing your hiking clothing.

 Leave No Trace Tip: Make sure you wipe off any sunscreen or bug spray before you go swimming to avoid harming plants and fish.

 Snow can be both a blessing and a curse on a hot day.
 On the con side, the bright surface of snow reflects light, which can give you a wicked sunburn.
 (The reflections from snow can burn some strange places like the inside of your nose and the roof of your mouth!)